SababaSec/ctf-writeups/2020/H@cktivityCon-CTF/Cryptography/Tyrannosaurus Rex/README.md

 Using this knowledge, we can reverse the encryption process and decrypt `z` from right to left.
 Since the last integer in `z` is the XOR of the last and first character in the base 64 representation of the flag, we can XOR `90` with the last character in `z` to get the last character of the flag.
 This works because the XOR operation has the following property: `A ^ A = 0`, therefore `A ^ A ^ B = B`.
 Using the last character of the flag, we can get the second-last character, and so on.

-This would be the decrypt function:
+This is the decrypt function:

 ```py
 def dec(ciphertext):